 - 8. Select Next. - The Configure Default Prompt Selection section appears. - 9.
-If you want a particular value to be selected by default, then select the row containing the necessary value, and then select Finish. - The prompt appears in the Expression Builder window.
+If you want a particular value to be selected by default, then select the row containing the necessary value, and then select Finish.

 Note: You can select multiple default prompt values only if the Prompt Data Type is set to Character and you selected the Allow Multiple Selections check box in the Values From Query section.